tianhanl/daily-brief/README.md

 # daily-brief

-> A simple program using vue to integrate all the everyday information and newsfeed into one page
+> A simple program using vue to integrate everyday information and newsfeed into one page

 ## Build Setup